40 Best Essays of All Time (Including Links & Writing Tips)

 Koty Neelis – 21 Incredible Life Lessons From Anthony Bourdain

 I included it as the last one because it’s not really an essay, but I just had to put it somewhere.
-In this listicle, you’ll find 21 most original thoughts of the high-profile cook, writer, and TV host, Anthony Bourdain.
+In this listicle, you’ll find the 21 most original thoughts of the high-profile cook, writer, and TV host, Anthony Bourdain.
 Some of them are shocking, others are funny, but they’re all worth checking out.

 Lucius Annaeus Seneca – On the Shortness of Life